mpaglia0/Pelican-tweet/README.md

 *Pelican-tweet* will read your `sitemap.xml` file for articles (i.e. all items except pages)

-On its first run it creates a file called `posted_on_Twitter.txt` in your Pelican working directory.
+On its first run it creates a file called `posted_on_Twitter.txt` in your Pelican root directory.

 Then it tries to post all found articles to Twitter and - if post routine returns no errors, writes article URL in `posted_on_Twitter.txt`.